What Does PNP Mean?

 PNP stands for ‘Provincial Nomination Program’.
 Immigration is managed by both Provincial and territorial governments and the federal government in Canada – PNP is the channel through which provinces and territories take part.

 Put simply, it’s a system that allows each province or territory to – you guessed it – nominate potential permanent residents for consideration by the federal government.
-Except for Quebec, of course – they’ve got a slightly different process, which you can find out more about here.
+Except for Quebec, of course – they’ve got a slightly different process.

 There are now over 80 individual PNP streams, tailored to specific industries or regional requirements.
 Some are aligned with Express Entry, which brings us to: